Turbo Charge Real Estate

 Real Estate Professional Status (REPS)

-REPS is a special IRS designation that allows qualifying taxpayers to treat long-term rental losses as non-passive.
+Real Estate Professional Status (REPS) is a special IRS designation that allows qualifying taxpayers to treat long-term rental losses as non-passive.
+To qualify, a taxpayer generally must:

 • Spend more than 750 hours per year in real property trades or businesses